 - Sell under-used equipment and property.

-- Improve your working capital position by good stock management and tighter credit control.
+- Improve your working capital with good stock and tighter credit controls.

 3.2 Make sure management information systems are working smoothly.

-- You need to show that the business is under control.
+- You must show your business is under control.

 - Ensure the information is accurate.
 A buyer’s confidence will be undermined by errors.